Bangladesh war crimes panel sentences Islamist leader to death, prompts protests

 Police also fired rubber bullets and tear gas to disperse activists of Jamaat and Shibir, the student wing of the party, in northeastern Sylhet, 280 km (174 miles) from the capital, Dhaka.

-They vandalised around 20 vehicles and more than a dozen people were wounded in clashes with police.
+They vandalized around 20 vehicles and more than a dozen people were wounded in clashes with police.

 "We had to fire rubber bullets and tear gas to control the situation," said Mohammad Rahmat Ullah, additional deputy commissioner of Sylhet Metropolitan Police.